 Regardless of the utility of this resistance gene in hard red spring wheat germplasm, we believe this research serves as strong proof of concept for the ability of DH technology to significantly shorten pre-breeding cycles.
-The resistance in PI 410954 was first identified in 2011 and within a three-year span we were able introgress this resistance into elite germplasm and elucidate the location of the unknown resistance gene.
+The resistance in PI 410954 was first identified in 2011 and within four wheat generations we were able introgress this resistance into elite germplasm and elucidate the location of the unknown resistance gene.
 The combination of DH technology with current genotyping capabilities is a powerful tool for plant pathologists and breeders interested in the rapid discovery and deployment of effective resistance.

 Table 1.
 Virulence/avirulence patterns of Puccinia graminis f. sp. tritici races used to screen the W. J. Sando collection of wheat-intra/intergeneric hybrids and derivatives.
 All Sr genes listed are part of the International Wheat Stem Rust differential series.